By Jessica Kelmon

 • Write their own names.

-In response to questions, your child should learn to use frequently occurring nouns (both singular and plural, i.e. dog and dogs) and verbs, and correctly use the most common “connection words” or prepositions — such as to, from, in, out, on, off, for, of, by, and with — to express their thoughts.
+When answering, your child should learn to use frequently occurring nouns (both singular and plural, i.e. dog and dogs) and verbs and correctly use the most common “connection words” or prepositions — such as to, from, in, out, on, off, for, of, by, and with — to express their thoughts.
 They should also learn to answer questions using simple, complete sentences.
-Kindergartners should also understand and use “question words” (aka interrogatives), including who, what, where, when, why, and how, when they speak or dictate writing so they’re familiar with these words when they begin writing on their own.
+Kindergartners also need to understand and use “question words” (aka interrogatives), including who, what, where, when, why, and how, when they speak or dictate writing so they’re familiar with these words when they begin writing on their own.

 Seeing visions of tiny kids in lab coats?
 More likely, your child’s first experience with research projects will be listening to a few books by the same author or on the same topic.
 Students will be asked to recall information like the author’s name, and what they learned from the reading.
 Then, with help and prompting from the teacher, they may draw pictures to accompany dictated sentences or write one to three sentences about what they learned from these books.
 In kindergarten, this is basic research — and the skill of gathering information from different sources and using it in drawing, dictating, and writing to answer a question will set your kindergartner up for the three types of writing kindergartners learn, and for more advanced writing next year.